hamano/lb/README.md

 ================================================

 lb is simple benchmarking tool for LDAP Server.
-It is designed to allow perform by command line as with Apache Bench.
+This tool is designed to allow perform by command line such as Apache Bench.

 ## Build